BrainPop: Company history

-BrainPop was founded in 1999 by Avraham Kadar, M.D., an immunologist and pediatrician, to explain medical concepts to his young patients using animation.
-The BrainPop websites display animated, curriculum-based content that supports educators and are intended to be fun and motivational for students to watch.
-The sites' movies cover the subjects of science, social studies, English, mathematics, engineering & technology, health, and arts and music.
+BrainPop.com LLC was founded in 1999 by Avraham Kadar, an immunologist and pediatrician, to explain medical concepts to his young patients using animation, and co-founded by Chanan Kadmon, who served as the company's president, acting CEO and an executive producer, leaving BrainPop in 2003.
+In 2009, Kadar reorganized the company as BrainPOP LLC.
+The BrainPop websites display animated, curriculum-based content that supports educators, and are intended to be fun and motivational for students to watch.
+The sites' movies cover the subjects of science, social studies, English, mathematics, engineering and technology, health, as well as arts and music.
 The sites also access educational games.
 As of 2022, BrainPop is used in two thirds of U.S. school districts and in many schools outside the U.S., as well as by parents, homeschoolers and others.
 Kadar served as CEO from BrainPop's founding until 2019, when Scott Kirkpatrick was named CEO.
 As of 2011, BrainPop hosted more than 11 million unique visits each month.
 BrainPop uses an in-house team of educators, animators and writers to produce and continually update the sites, incorporating teacher and parent input.

-The site's resources include BrainPop.com, for grades 3 and up (age 9 and over) and BrainPop Jr., for grades K-3 (ages 5 to 9).
+The site's resources include BrainPop.com, for grades 3–8 and up (ages 9 and up) and BrainPop Jr., for grades K-3 (ages 5 to 9).
 The sites also offer movies in several languages for regional markets aligned to local educational standards.
 The site's interactive resource for teachers and homeschoolers, BrainPop Educators, features tips, tools and best practices by and for educators.
 My BrainPop is a tool for students and teachers to record learning accomplishments, and teachers can track students' progress.
 In 2009, BrainPop introduced BrainPop ELL (originally called BrainPop ESL), targeted at students learning English as a second language.
 Schools and parents can use the site to help shape the student's curriculum.
 BrainPop's free GameUp website contains online games from third-party game publishers that coordinate with the BrainPop, BrainPop Jr. and BrainPop ELL curricula.